 Trump earlier dismissed the spy agencies’ assessment that Russia meddled in the 2016 election in order to help him, saying, “These are the same people who said Saddam Hussein has weapons of mass destruction.”

-But unlike in 2003, when there was division in the intelligence community over evidence for Iraqi WMDs, there is now a consensus both in the United States and among Western allies that Iran is keeping up its end of the bargain.
+But unlike in 2003, when there was division in the intelligence community over evidence for Iraqi WMDs, there is now a consensus both in the United States and among Western allies that Iran is holding up its end of the bargain.

 The only person unhappy with this is Trump.